FlowingSkiff/DumpToVTK/README.md

 # LammpsToVTK
 LammpsToVTK converts a LAMMPS dump file to vtk format.
 It can take in a 2D or 3D file with an arbitrary amount of other dumped atom properties.
-The read atom properties are assumed to follow the standard LAMMPS format where %x, %y, %z is a vector and all other properties are scalars.
+The read atom properties are assumed to follow the standard LAMMPS format where _%x, %y, %z_ is treated as a vector quantity and all other properties are scalars.
 Reading is done single threaded, but multi-threaded writing is supported.

 Lines and triangles can optionally be created by passing an input file where atoms, bonds, and angles are defined.
 Bonds are used to create lines and angles are used to create triangles.
+When a bond or angle has atoms which are wrapped about a periodic boundary, atom positioned on the lower boundary are shifted above the upper boundary.
+_This unwrapping functionality only occurs when a geography file is used._

 ## Installation
 ```bash